-As technological advances have continued to increase accessibility of whole transcriptomes and genomes to researchers, there is increasing interest in leveraging these data to carry out proteomic studies.
+As technological advances have continued to increase accessibility of whole transcriptomes and genomes to researchers, there is increasing interest in leveraging these data to carry out proteomic studies for both biological discovery and for better characterizing physiological responses to environmental change.
 Recently, the Pacific oyster genome was sequenced (Zhang et al. 2012).
 Given the availability of this resource, our objective was to quantify the level of information (and respective variability) attainable in proteomic studies in oysters.
-There have been a several prior studies examining protein expression in oysters using liquid chromatography coupled with tandem mass spectrometry (MS) with samples separated by two-dimensional gel electrophoresis (2-DE) beforehand. hese proteomic techniques have identified specific proteins that are responsible for early developmental changes in C. gigas (Huan et al. 2012) and larval C. gigas response to elevated pCO2 (ocean acidification) (Dineshram et al. 2012). methods have been used to identify and sequence proteins that are differentially regulated in a range of physiological situations in adult oyster species.
+There have been a several prior studies examining protein expression in oysters using liquid chromatography coupled with tandem mass spectrometry (MS) with samples separated by two-dimensional gel electrophoresis (2-DE) beforehand.
+In larval oysters, these proteomic techniques have identified specific proteins that are responsible for early developmental changes in C. gigas (Huan et al. 2012) and larval C. gigas response to elevated pCO2 (ocean acidification) (Dineshram et al. 2012).
+These methods have also been used to identify and sequence proteins that are differentially regulated in a range of physiological situations in adult oyster species.
+Discoveries include up-regulation of antioxidant proteins in response to ocean acidification (Tomanek et al. 2011); expression profiles denoting high quality oocytes (Corporeau et al. 2012); differing proteomic profiles between disease resistant and susceptible oysters (Simonian et al. 2009); and specific responses to metal exposure (Liu and Wang 2012; Thompson et al. 2011; Thompson et al. 2012a; Thompson et al. 2012b) and acid sulfate runoff (Amaral et al. 2012).
+These seminal studies in marine invertebrate proteomics demonstrate that analysis of global protein expression is a powerful tool towards understanding the molecular physiological response to environmental stressors.

 An alternative to 2-DE approaches is to perform shotgun proteomics.
 Shotgun proteomics is the sequencing of a complex mixture of peptides using liquid chromatography and tandem MS without prior separation (i.e. 2-DE).
 One of the main advantages of using 2-DE methods is that information on the proteins’ physical properties (mass, isoelectric point) can be used in the protein identification, whereas these empirical data are lost in the strictly tandem MS approaches.
 However, tandem MS has significantly greater data efficiency than gel-based approaches.
 The use of shotgun proteomics allows for a greater number of proteins to be rapidly identified from a single sample providing a more complete metabolic picture of cellular function and physiology.
-Muralidharan et al. (2012) who used shotgun proteomics to uncover Saccostrea glomerata hemocyte proteomic responses to metal contamination, there are limited examples in marine invertebrates where this approach has been implemented.
+This method has been demonstrated by Muralidharan et al. (2012), who used shotgun proteomics to uncover Saccostrea glomerata hemocyte proteomic responses to metal contamination, and by Dheilly et al. (2012 and 2013), who explored the proteomic response of coelomocytes to immune challenge in two urchin species.

-In this study, we used shotgun proteomics to sequence the gill proteome of the Pacific oyster, Crassostrea gigas.The goal of this study was to determine the effectiveness of using a shotgun proteomics approach and to functionally characterize proteins expressed in gill tissue.
+In this study, we used shotgun proteomics to sequence the gill proteome of the Pacific oyster, Crassostrea gigas.
+The gill is the interface between bivalves and their environment, necessitating that the tissue performs a variety of physiological functions in response to the environment (e.g. David et al. 2007; Wang et al. 2010).
+The identification of proteins that are expressed in gill tissue supports the development of tools that can help to guide future research on the molecular physiology of molluscs faced with stresses such as climate change and disease.
+The goal of this study was to determine the effectiveness of using a shotgun proteomics approach and to functionally characterize proteins expressed in gill tissue.

 MATERIALS AND METHODS